WrightonLabCSU/DRAM/README.md

 To test that your set up worked use the command `DRAM.py print_config` and the location of all databases provided will be shown as well as the presence of additional annotation information.

-*NOTE:* Setting up DRAM can take a long time (up to 5 hours) depending on the number of processors which you tell it to use (using the `--threads` argument) and the speed of your internet connection.
-On my university server using 10 processors it takes about 2 hours to process the data when databases do not need to be downloaded.
+*NOTE:* Setting up DRAM can take a long time (up to 5 hours) and uses a large about of memory (512 gb) by default.
+To use less memory you can use the `--skip_uniref` flag which will reduce memory usage to ~64 gb if you do not provide KEGG Genes and 128 gb if you do.
+Depending on the number of processors which you tell  it to use (using the `--threads` argument) and the speed of your internet connection.
+On a less than 5 year old server with 10 processors it takes about 2 hours to process the data when databases do not need to be downloaded.

 ## Usage